 Of course, with such low weight and small size also comes the expected drawbacks.
 This bag has the highest comfort rating of any bag in our review at 54F, meaning that unless you bring a lot of extra clothes, you are not going to be warm up in the mountains.
 However, we will acknowledge that as a fully hooded mummy bag, it does wrap one up better than a quilt.
-We used this bag on nights with a low of 55F, and were surprised that it felt perfectly comfortable at its comfort limit without having to wear extra clothes, something that cannot be said about the other bags in this test.
+We used this bag on nights with a low of 55F and were surprised that it felt perfectly comfortable at its comfort limit without having to wear extra clothes, something that cannot be said about the other bags in this test.

-While the literature that comes with the Spark I says it has a temperature rating of 46F, digging a little deeper reveals that this is an EN standard "lower-limit" rating, and that the comfort rating for this hooded mummy bag is 54F.
-While it uses 850 fill power ultra-dry treated down, there is only a measly 6 ounces of it filling this entire sleeping bag.
+While the literature that comes with the Spark I says it has a temperature rating of 46F, digging a little deeper reveals that this is an EN standard "lower-limit" rating and that the comfort rating for this hooded mummy bag is 54F.
+While it uses 850 fill power ultra-dry treated down, there are only a measly 6 ounces of it filling this entire sleeping bag.
 No wonder it's so light!
 As could be expected, the tiny amount of down spread out inside this bag doesn't manage to loft up very much, and we found that the baffles are not filled very full, allowing the down to move around seemingly at will, leaving dead spots without insulation in their wake.
 At least when you hold this bag, you can't be fooled into thinking it will keep you warm on a cold night — it's readily apparent that it won't.

-While warmth is clearly its weakest attribute, we were still surprised at how on a 55 degree night in the desert, we slept comfortably inside the Spark I with no extra clothing on.
+While warmth is its weakest attribute, we were still surprised at how on a 55-degree night in the desert, we slept comfortably inside the Spark I with no extra clothing on.
 Every other bag we tested required us to have lots of clothing on to use them at their comfort limit, and often we were cold anyway.
 Paired with some extra clothes and an ultralight Bivy Sack, the range of adventures that could be successfully accomplished with such a light bag certainly grows.

 Our Spark I weighed in on our independent scale at 12.7 ounces, slightly heavier than the 12.0 oz. advertised on Sea to Summit's website, but the difference is pretty negligible.
 The included compression stuff sack weighed an additional 1.2 ounces.

 As you can see, it was easily the highest ranked, and was about 2.5 ounces lighter than the next closest sleeping bag, the Western Mountaineering HighLite, which was also a hooded mummy.
 If the weight alone isn't worth a giant exclamation point, then the size it packs down to surely is!
-When fully compressed, the Spark I is roughly the size of softball, or perhaps a large orange or small grapefruit.
-It literally redefines the idea of what size pack you could get away with while backpacking, like perhaps just a running vest?!
+When fully compressed, the Spark I is roughly the size of a softball, or perhaps a large orange or small grapefruit.
+It redefines the idea of what size pack you could get away with while backpacking, like perhaps just a running vest?!
 With such incredibly unique attributes, how could we not award it a Top Pick?

 The most important consideration when assessing for comfort is how well a bag fits.
 We ordered a regular length bag (it also comes in size long), and there is no option for different widths.
-We found that the bag fit great.
+We found that the bag fits great.
 It was plenty long enough for our 5'11" tall head tester.
-We also found that the hood fit over our head comfortably, and there was enough room inside the mummy style bag when completely zipped up to not feel claustrophobic, or to add an extra layer or two.
+We also found that the hood fit over our heads comfortably, and there was enough room inside the mummy style bag when completely zipped up to not feel claustrophobic, or to add an extra layer or two.

 As you can see, it ranked roughly in the middle of the pack for comfort, garnering the same score as the hoodless mummy Zpacks Classic and the down quilt Katabatic Gear Palisade 30.
-Our only comfort related complaint was that the draw cord for the face opening, which should tighten up both the neck enclosure and around the top of the hood, dangled in our face and around our neck, as is fairly common amongst mummy bags.
-The bare-bones design certainly wasn't as refined as our favorite hood and neck draw cord system, found on the Patagonia 850 Down Sleeping Bag 30.
+Our only comfort related complaint was that the drawcord for the face opening, which should tighten up both the neck enclosure and around the top of the hood, dangled in our face and around our neck, as is fairly common amongst mummy bags.
+The bare-bones design certainly wasn't as refined as our favorite hood and neck drawcord system, found on the Patagonia 850 Down Sleeping Bag 30.

 Hooded mummy bags, especially those that only have a half-length zipper, like the one found on the Spark I, are inherently not super versatile.
 Without the ability to unzip the bag, open it up, or let the feet out, it is very difficult to ventilate on warm nights.
-However, because it is such a light weight summer bag, some of this problem is alleviated, and we rated it as our most versatile hooded mummy bag.
+However, because it is such a lightweight summer bag, some of this problem is alleviated, and we rated it as our most versatile hooded mummy bag.

 The high temperature rating means that it is possible to stay fully enclosed in this lightweight bag on a warm summer night and not overheat, something that could not be said for the Patagonia 850 which has a very similar half-zipper hooded design, but are far warmer.
 The Spark I is still limited by the fact that it can't be used on very cold nights, although we felt that it had enough room to layer up a bit to stretch the range slightly.
 For those who like the design of the Spark I but simply need more warmth, Sea to Summit also makes a Spark II and Spark III, which have the same design but use more insulation.
 They are rated to an EN standard lower limit of 35F and 25F respectively (the Spark I has a 46F lower limit rating).

 With very few features, the important thing is that they function well.
 Despite being short, the zipper is smooth as butter and didn't seem to have the tendency to catch on the fabric, like we found to be happening on the Patagonia 850.
-The draw cord for the hood and collar works just fine, although there is no padded neck baffle to help block cold air from entering through this face hole.
+The drawcord for the hood and collar works just fine, although there is no padded neck baffle to help block cold air from entering through this face hole.
 All in all, a simple design fairly well executed.

 A savvy owner of the Sea to Summit Spark I could find innumerable instances to use it.
-Ones that come to our mind are backpacking, fastpacking, bike packing, bike touring, adventure racing, summer time alpine climbing, and traveling.
+Ones that come to our mind are backpacking, fastpacking, bike packing, bike touring, adventure racing, summertime alpine climbing, and traveling.
 Of course, warm weather water trips are not exempt either, like canoeing, sea kayaking, or even river kayaking or rafting.
 The only real limitation to this bag is the temperature range where it will be comfortable to use, but if you like the design and want something warmer, there are two more insulated options available as well.